asuh/front-end-macos/readme.md

 I think now is the time to briefly let you know that macOS communicates with remove Apple services by default.
 Apple collects data on how you use the operating system through a process called [Differential Privacy](https://www.wired.com/2016/06/apples-differential-privacy-collecting-data/).
 With this process, Apple know how many people or devices use what and how often.
 Apple also knows about their user’s habits as a collective, not individuals.
 [There's not a lot of transparency](https://www.schneier.com/blog/archives/2016/06/apples_differen.html) about what's going on but there are many free and open source applications that help us shut down and block as many as we know about.

-First, I recommend you look through [PrivacyTools.io](https://www.privacytools.io/).
+First, I recommend you look through [PrivacyGuides.org](https://www.privacyguides.org/).
 There's a ton of valuable software and links to consume.

 One of the more popular network monitors and script blockers is called [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), which I don't personally use.
 It will keep applications from reporting back stats that can compromise privacy and security.

-## Sublime Text, Atom, and VSCode
+## Sublime Text and VSCode

 The text editor is a developer's most important tool.
-Everyone has their preferences, but unless you're a hardcore [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) user, I recommend one of three editors: [Sublime Text](https://www.sublimetext.com/), [VSCode](https://code.visualstudio.com/) or [Atom](https://atom.io/).
+Everyone has their preferences, but unless you're a hardcore [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) user, I recommend one of two editors: [Sublime Text](https://www.sublimetext.com/) or [VSCode](https://code.visualstudio.com/).

 ### Sublime Text